-The objective being to enhance biodiversity in and around Emerald sites, some of the possible measures for eliminating or reducing the impact of the factors leading to the instability of the habitats or species are:
+The objective being to enhance biodiversity in and around the Emerald sites, some of the possible measures for eliminating or reducing the impact of the factors leading to the instability of the habitats or species are:

-- Maintenance and/or restoration of ecosystems; - Establishment of zones with strict nature conservation regime; - Limiting access to the localities of species of conservation significance; - Protection of species in a critical status; - Relocation of species as an adaptive strategy re-introduction and/or translocation and/or conservation or assisted migrations; - Maintenance of genetic diversity; - Monitoring of the process in and around the Emerald site.
+- Maintenance and/or restoration of ecosystems; - Establishment of zones with strict nature conservation regime; - Limiting access to the localities of species of conservation significance and allowing natural processes as much as possible; - Protection of species in a critical status; - Relocation of species as an adaptive strategy re-introduction and/or translocation and/or conservation or assisted migrations; - Maintenance of genetic diversity; - Monitoring of the process in and around the Emerald site.

-Accommodating the natural landscape forming processes may be based on:
+Possible measures aimed at accommodating the natural landscape forming processes could be based on:

-- The implementation of management actions in the forests, keeping dead wood in; - The conservation of the gene pool of native tree species; - Meandering of rivers and freshwater-salt water gradients; - Maintenance of optimal open habitats for birds; - Meadows and pasture habitats protection; - Improving forestry practices; - Integrated protection of the biodiversity in the agriculture; - Sedimentation; - Marshland development.
+- The implementation of management actions in the forests, keeping dead wood in; - The conservation of the gene pool of native tree species; - Meandering of rivers and freshwater-salt water gradients and maintaining and restoring natural hydromorphological processes and natural hydrological regimes; - Maintenance of optimal open habitats for birds; - Meadows and pasture habitats protection; - Improving forestry practices; - Integrated protection of the biodiversity in the agriculture;

+- Sedimentation; - Marshland development.

-It should equally be considered if the size of the sites can ensure the necessary prerequisites for achieving their conservation purposes, as well as their management objectives, or if there is a need to establish new areas:
+It should equally be considered whether the size of the sites can ensure the necessary prerequisites for achieving their conservation purposes, as well as their management objectives, or if there is a need to establish new areas.
+The measures to remedy to eventual need for additional areas identification could be: